-Joan Shannon

-City Council President
+Joan Shannon City Council President

-1 2 3 4 Councilor Shannon 5 6 7 8 9 AMENDMENTS TO APPENDIX B D REGULATIONS OF THE CITY COUNCIL 10 11 12 13 14 In the year T wo Thousand Thirteen 15 16 Resolved by the City Council of the City of Burlington, as follows: 17 That the R ules and Regulations of the City Council be and hereby are amended as follows: 18 Sec.
-16 [A Agenda.]
+1 2 Councilor Shannon 3 4 5 6 זסמת AMENINAENTE TO ADDENINIV D 7 8 AMENDMENTS TO APPENDIX B D REGULATIONS OF THE CITY COUNCIL 9 10 11 12 13 In the VOOT T wo Thousand Thirteen 14 15 • the City Council of the City of Burlington, as follows: 16 10001 veu by the endy counter of the endy of Durington, us follows.
+17 That the R ules and Regulations of the City Council be and hereby are amended as follows: 18 Sec.
+16 [4 Agenda.]
 19 (1) 20 An agenda for city council meetings shall be prepared in the city clerk's office and posted 21 on the web, and copies thereof shall be available to members of the city council and to the 22 general public by the close of the second business day (normally Thursday) immediately 23 preceding each regular monthly meeting of the city council, and adjourned session thereof.
 24 An agenda for special meetings of the city council, called for a specific purpose, is not 25 required.
 26 (2) 27 All city departments, councilors, city officials and the public in general (except for 28 materials to be submitted to the city attorney as provided below) are required to have their 29 materials delivered to the city clerk's office not later than four o'clock in the afternoon of 30 the third business day (normally Wednesday) preceding regular or adjourned regular 31 meetings.
-32 (3) 33 All requests for resolutions, ordinances and miscellaneous materials requiring the attention 34 of the city attorney, to be prepared by the city attorney must be submitted to and be in the 35 City Attorney's hands by twelve o'clock noon on the fourth fifth business day (normally 36 Tuesday Monday) preceding a regular, or adjourned regular meeting.
+32 (3) 33 All requests for resolutions, ordinances and miscellaneous materials requiring the attention 34 of the city attorney, to be prepared by the city attorney must be submitted to and be in the 35 City Attorney's hands by twelve o'clock noon on the fourth fifth business day (normally 36 TuesdayMonday) preceding a regular, or adjourned regular meeting.
 Any changes to the 37 resolutions must be submitted in "track changes format" to the city attorney by twelve 38 o'clock noon on the fourth business day (normally Tuesday) preceding a regular or 39 adjourned regular meeting.
 If a deadline falls on or during the week of a city of